Featured interview with Ran Morrissett on GOLF CLUB ATLAS

 —Tim Edwards, Beaverbrook

-"I couldn’t put this book down, except to take air swings in the house.
-I sure hope our trip to Scotland happens this fall."
+"I couldn’t put this book down, except to take air swings in the house."

 —Jack Davis, Essex County Club